onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

       with the event
     * ``priority`` - the processing priority enumeration
-    * ``reportingEntityName`` - name of the entity reporting the event or detecting a problem in another xNF
+    * ``reportingEntityName`` - name of the entity reporting the event or detecting a problem in another VNF or PNF
     * ``sequence`` - the ordering of events communicated by an event source
     * ``sourceName`` - name of the entity experiencing the event issue, which may be detected and reported by a separate reporting entity